Colesville Road Line: Later Changes

 The 35 lawmakers ended the letter by saying cuts to Metrobus service for Montgomery County would counter their "regional goals of reducing traffic congestion and greenhouse gas emissions."

 On April 2, 2020, the FY2021 budget was released and WMATA.
-In about 251 votes from customer feedback, 59% of votes were against the changes for Z6 with 18% of votes in favor with the remaining 33% uncertain.
-For route Z8, out of 286 votes from customer feedback, 70% of voters were against the changes while 13% were in favor of the changes with 17% uncertain.
+For Route Z2, out of 232 votes from customer feedback, 85% of votes were against the changes, 4% of votes in favor with the remaining 11% uncertain.
+For Route Z6, out of 251 votes from customer feedback, 59% of votes were against the changes while 18% of votes in favor with the remaining 33% uncertain.
+For Route Z8, out of 286 votes from customer feedback, 70% of voters were against the changes while 13% were in favor of the changes with 17% uncertain.
+As a result, WMATA backed off from the proposal.

 Beginning on March 16, 2020, Routes Z6 and Z8 began operating on its Saturday schedule in WMATA's response to the COVID-19 pandemic.
-However on March 18, 2020, all Route Z6 service was suspended and Route Z8 was further reduced as WMATA shifted to a modified Sunday schedule.
-On March 21, 2020, weekend service was reduced to operate every 30 minutes.
-Route Z6 service was restored on August 23, 2020, but operating every 60 minutes and weekend service being suspended.
+However, on March 18, 2020, all Route Z2, Z6 and Z7 service were suspended and Route Z8 was further reduced as WMATA shifted to a modified Sunday schedule.
+On March 21, 2020, weekend service was reduced to operate every 30 minutes on the Z8.
+Routes Z2, Z6, and Z7 were restored on August 23, 2020, but all three routes were reduced to having limited weekday service and Route Z6 Saturday service being suspended.
 Route Z8 was also restored to its pre-pandemic schedule.

 On September 26, 2020, WMATA proposed to eliminate all route Z6 Saturday service due to low federal funding.
-However, route Z6 Saturday service was restored and the route was restored to its pre-pandemic schedule on March 14, 2021.
+However Route Z6 Saturday service was restored and the route was restored to its pre-pandemic schedule on March 14, 2021.

-On September 5, 2021, Route Z6 and Z8 were merged into the Silver Spring–Fairland Line, eliminating the Calverton–Westfarm Line and Fairland Line names operating every 15 minutes between both lines.
+On September 5, 2021, Routes Z6 and Z8 were merged into the Silver Spring–Fairland Line, eliminating the Calverton–Westfarm Line and Fairland Line names operating every 15 minutes between both lines.
 Route Z6 also added new Sunday service.
 Route Z8's routing inside the Verizon-Chesapeake Complex was also eliminated.
 However, Route Z8 was extended to Greencastle Park & Ride during the weekday peak hours.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all Z2 and Z7 service, and eliminate all weekend Z6 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.